plainbanana/Redis-Cluster-Fast/README.md

 `$result` will be a scalar value or an array reference, and `$error` will be an undefined value if no errors occur.
 Also, `$error` may contain an error returned from Redis or an error that occurred on the client (e.g. Timeout).

-You cannot call any client methods inside the callback.
+You cannot call any client methods or exceptions inside the callback.

 After issuing a command in pipeline mode, do not execute fork() without issuing `disconnect` if all callbacks are not executed completely.